 Cost of Living

 Ohio State is located in Columbus, Ohio, a bustling city of over 1.5 million, with extensive offerings in cultural, business, and recreational activities.
 Its Midwest location benefits our students with comparatively low rent and food costs.

 Columbus enjoys a cost of living substantially lower than many other major U.S. cities.
 In the areas where many SMF students live, an average one bedroom apartment runs from $650-$850 per month.
 This figure will vary according to individual housing preferences.

-As you plan for your MBA program, we encourage you to take advantage of resources like the Council of Graduate Student's Budget Calculator to help in your planning.
+As you plan for your SMF program, we encourage you to take advantage of resources like the Council of Graduate Student's Budget Calculator to help in your planning.